 Forehead/Brow Lift Cost

 The cost of a Forehead Lift is determined by many factors.
 Things that are very important that should be discussed with your board-certified plastic surgeon include what type of anesthesia provider is caring for you?
-Is it a board certified anesthesiologist such as what we have at the H/K/B or is it a nurse anesthetist who is normally in the hospital setting is supervised by the anesthesiologist.
+Is it an advanced anesthesia provider such as what we have at H/K/B or is it a nurse anesthetist who is normally in the hospital setting and supervised by the advanced anesthesia provder?

 Only a few certifying agencies have the authority to certify a surgical facility.
 Our advanced facility is on par with the best hospitals and fully accredited by the AAAASF – The American Association for Accreditation of Ambulatory Surgery Facilities, the Gold Standard for safety in outpatient surgery facilities.
 This accreditation requires that we conform to strict national standards for equipment, surgeon and staff credentials, and operating room safety.
 Few surgical facilities maintain the standards necessary for this accreditation.